 Dr Khaled Saoud met the sustainability challenge with a potentially life-saving idea.

-'For the first time I can translate my ideas from the lab to something that will benefit people in their everyday life.
+'For the first time I can translate my ideas from the lab to something that will benefit people in their everyday life.'

-With nationwide construction in Qatar ongoing in preparation for the 2022 FIFA World Cup™, Dr Saoud's innovation could be applied to countless construction projects, making each and every one safer – and more sustainable.
+With nationwide construction in Qatar ongoing in preparation for the FIFA World Cup 2022™, Dr Saoud's innovation could be applied to countless construction projects, making each and every one safer – and more sustainable.

 Jordanian Dr Saoud, who teaches physics at Virginia Commonwealth University in Qatar, submitted his idea as an individual applicant.
 Thanks to Challenge 22 funding, he has now been able to hire two scientists to assist him in his work and advance his research.
 He also received extensive training on making his idea more commercially attractive.

 As a prominent scientist in the field of nanomaterials and nanotechnologies, he already had a well-formed concept by the time he heard about Challenge 22.
 The innovation award has, however, pushed his project forward dramatically: "It's accelerated it completely," he said.
 "It has enabled me to get the materials I need, the equipment I need and to hire people, because one person cannot do everything.
 I can now register new patents and publish new scientific papers.
 So it accelerated everything immeasurably."